IEvangelist/davidpine.net/content/blog/overriding-default-di.md

 Now we know that the framework is providing all implementations of `ILogger<T>`, and resolving them as their `Logger<T>`.
 We also know that we could write our own implementation of the `ILogger<T>` interface.
 Being that this is open-source
-<a href="https://github.com/aspnet/Logging/blob/dev/src/Microsoft.Extensions.Logging.Abstractions/LoggerOfT.cs" target="_blank">we can look to their implementation</a> for inspiration.
+{{< url-link "we can look to their implementation" "https://github.com/aspnet/Logging/blob/dev/src/Microsoft.Extensions.Logging.Abstractions/LoggerOfT.cs" >}} for inspiration.

 ```csharp
 public class RequestDetailLogger<T> : ILogger<T>